History of Luton Airport

 Business increased during this period with the introduction of Airtours flights and the low cost scheduled airlines Easyjet and Debonair.
 Passenger levels increased rapidly with 3.4 million in 1997/8 and rising again to 4.4 million by 1998/9 making London Luton the UK’s fastest-growing major airport.

 In order to expand further, London Luton Airport signed a unique private-public partnership in 1998 to secure financial investment for the future.
 This meant the airport remained publicly owned by Luton Borough Council but was to be managed and developed by a new private consortium.

 An 80 million development programme was completed in Autumn 1999 giving the airport a 40 million terminal with 60 check-in desks, modern baggage and flight information systems and a wide range of shops, restaurants and bars which was officially opened in November 1999 by HM The Queen and HRH The Duke of Edinburgh.

 As well as the new terminal, the airport’s parallel taxiway was extended; new widened aircraft stands were constructed; the taxiway linking the runway and east apron was improved and car park facilities were upgraded.
 At the end of 1999, Railtrack opened the 23 million London Luton Parkway station making the journey to central London less than 30 minutes.

 The terminal was refurbished further in 2000 with improvements to the departures and arrivals area, baggage reclaim facilities and new retail and catering outlets.

-The airport has been steadily growing and in 2014 the airport reported record numbers of passengers, with over 10 million people flying from the terminal.
-In 2014 a major redevelopment plan was launched to redesign the terminal and ensure a smooth and easy experience for visitors to the airport.
+The airport continued to steadily grow and in 2014 the airport reported record numbers of passengers, with over 10 million people flying from the terminal.
+In the same year, a major redevelopment plan was launched to redesign the terminal and ensure a smooth and easy experience for visitors to the airport.
 The revamp seems to have worked as by 2017, passenger numbers had increased to a record-breaking 15.7 million.